-The 2013 Hyundai Genesis Coupe has finally made its U.S. debut following an initial reveal in South Korea
+The 2013 Hyundai Genesis Coupe has finally made its U.S. debut following an initial reveal in South Korea back in November

 and in several other markets since.